alem-platform/sprint-sql/story03/group-guru/README.md

 ## Instructions:

 Using the `employees` table, write a query to find the average salary expenditure per department.
-Retrieve `department_id` and the average of salaries rounded to two decimal places as `avg_salary`, ordered by `department_id`.
+Retrieve `department_id` and the average of salaries rounded to two decimal places as `total_salary`, ordered by `department_id`.

 ## Resources: